ndew623/highsidekind/README.md

 # Awetomaton Coder Instructions

 ## Initial setup
-- Once in coder, create a new workspace.
+- Once in coder, create a new workspace from the "Develop in Kuberntes" template.
 - The name is not important.
 The default options for CPU, disk size, and memory are fine.
 - Open a terminal in the new environment after it builds.
 - If you run `kubectl get all` you see should a number of Pods and some `Error from server (Forbidden)` messages.